CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

     ![Select source tab with values selected for the MongoDB server.](media/CNV2-E2-T2-S5.png "MongoDB to Azure Database for CosmosDB - Select source")

-    > **Note:** If you face an issue while connecting to the source DB with error connection refused.
+    > **Note:** If you face an issue while connecting to the source DB with an error connection is refused.
 Please run the following commands in **build agent VM connected in CloudShell**.
-You can use the **Command to Connect to Build Agent VM**, which is given on lab environment details page.
+You can use the **Command to Connect to Build Agent VM**, which is given on the lab environment details page.

     ```bash
     sudo apt install mongodb-server